san650/ember-cli-page-object/DOCUMENTATION.md

 assert.ok(!page.userName().disabled(), 'user name input is not disabled');
 ```

-As you can see the jQuery expression is returned returned.
+As you can see the jQuery expression is returned.

 #### 2. Plain Object